Oranges

 Occasionally we may have “extra” seed.
 Pkts. marked below.
 If nothing marked…then it is “N/A”.

-- Aladdin’s Lamp – Seed sourced originally from Russia.
+- Aladdin’s Lamp – Back for 2025!
+Seed originally sourced from Russia.
 Has been making the garden circles for a while.
 Here is an old fashioned flavored, mild yet very meaty Roma tomato.
 Shape is unique, bearing a chubby wide pear shape at its bottom end and narrowing slightly to the top stem end.
 Color is a brilliant true orange!
 Fantastic sized fruits… 8 to 14 ox.
 Heavy producer that I just love!
 Pkt…$3.00

 - Amana Orange – A beautiful heirloom tomato named for the Amana Colonies in Amana, Iowa.
 Large glowing 1 lb. orange beefsteaks that are slightly flattened and ribbed…5” across.
 They bear an interesting mild sweet flavor.
 (Hybrids are losing this flavor gene.)
 Ind.
 75-90 days Pkt…$3.00